 In International, we’ll be finding out:

-Teaching in a thematic way, the national curriculum requirements of English, Maths, RE and music will be interwoven with our topic learning.
+Teaching in a thematic way, the national curriculum requirements of English, Maths and R.E will be interwoven with our topic learning.
 In English we will be looking at a range of fiction, non-fiction and poetry texts.
-In Maths, we will be exploring the number system, securing numerical fluency and calculating.
+In Numeracy, we will be developing and applying the number system, securing numerical fluency and calculating.
 We will also be exploring position, direction, shape and measure.
 In Science we will be using our outdoor environment to explore animals and living things.

 Thank you for your continued support and interest in your child’s learning.
 If you can, please discuss with your child the work they have done as the term progresses and let them teach you.
 Talk with your child about pirates.
 What pirate facts do you know?
 Together, find out about pirates of the past.
 If your child has some work to research, please help them, but without actually doing the work for them.

 As always, we are here for any questions.